finos/compliant-financial-infrastructure/docs/open-roles/cloud-service-certification-project-maintainer.md

 # CSC Project Maintainer - Cloud Service Certification
-Helping run [Cloud Service Certification](https://github.com/finos/cloud-service-certification) with the Cloud Service Certification Lead Maintainer as a CSC Project Maintainer is a fun open source role involving a broad set of tasks that need to be taken care of, including ...
+Helping run [Cloud Service Certification](https://github.com/finos/cloud-service-certification) with the Cloud Service Certification Lead Maintainer as CSC Project Maintainer is a fun open source role involving a broad set of tasks that need to be taken care of, including ...

 ## Role Requirements